eshaan312/abstram/README.md

   - Nisse's main feature is memory-safety using region inference.
     - At compile-time, each heap-allocated data structure in this language has a value that tells the compiler what point it needs to be freed at (AKA the lifetime).
     - By default, this value is set to the point that all dependent data stops being accessed in the scope it was defined in, but when you, for example, assign the value to a global array that's accessed right before the the main function returns, it'll end up being freed at the end of the program.
+    - You can also drop a heap allocation manually, which would tell the compiler that there is a 0% chance of that allocation getting referenced later on.
+If this is obviously not true (e.g. when you reference a variable right after dropping it) you'll get a compile-time error, but if nothing that directly depends on the dropped allocation is called after the drop, there will be no error.
+This should only be used if you're extremely confident since it would result in a UAF error at runtime.
+If you don't drop the allocation, the allocation will exist until all dependencies are settled.

   - Sometimes developers can accidentally change the lifetimes of heap allocations even when they didn't mean to, which can result in a potentially massive runtime cost.
     - Therefore, every time a lifetime is changed, the developer needs to use the `sign` keyword which takes two arguments: the maximum amount of blocks on the heap that'll be given raised lifetimes, and the higher-scope variable that depends on the heap allocation.